nemster/radix_pump/README.md

 `<COMPONENT_ADDRESS>` is the address of the RadixPump component.
 `<AMOUNT>` is the maximum amount of coins the creator wants to burn.
 The actual amount depends on the number of currently ignored coins too.

+Is is not possible to burn more than the currently ignored coins in the pool.

+This method emits a `BurnEvent`.

 ### buy_ticket

 This method allows to buy one or more tickets during a random launch.